angadsalaria/play-vue-seed/README.md

 # play-vue-seed
 Scala starter app with Play, Vue CLI 3

-This app combines a [Play starter app](https://www.playframework.com/documentation/2.6.x/NewApplication) and a [vue-cli-3](https://cli.vuejs.org/guide/creating-a-project.html#installation) based front-end app.
+This is a multi-page web application that combines [Play starter app](https://www.playframework.com/documentation/2.6.x/NewApplication) and [vue-cli-3](https://cli.vuejs.org/guide/creating-a-project.html#installation) based front-end app.

 The Vue app is placed under `/frontend` folder and the prod build places the front-end artifacts under /public folder, which is picked up by Play app to serve the artifacts.